akovac35/enterprise-aspects/README.md

 * developer productivity,
 * build dependency minimization.

+## Building the library
+The distribution files can be built by running the standard Maven goal `mvn install` in the project root.

 ## TracingAspect usage
 The `TracingAspect` is designed for aspect extension based tracing concern implementation.
 To enable entry/exit and other type of tracing in custom code, extend this aspect as follows:

 ```java